Iliain/silverstripe-accessible/docs/en/Images.md

 # Images

-An image can be rendered by default with `$Image.Accessible`, or you can render your own template and make use of the listed functions
+Adds a pair of new fields to Images that can be edited in the CMS, Caption and AltText.
+These fields can either be rendered manually, or with the provided template.

+## Usage

 ```HTML
 <!-- The getAccessible function will render the accessible template for you -->